-None

-8. Identify disproportio nate impacts

-Different Groups to be included in assessment Possible disproportionate impact on group/s?
+None 8.
+Identify disproportio nate impacts Different Groups to be included in assessment Possible disproportionate impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should directly relate to the potential impacts identified.

-Age (people of all ages) No

-Disability (a physical or mental impairment which has a substantial and long-term adverse effect on ability to carry No
+Age (people of all ages) No Disability (a physical or mental impairment which has a substantial and long-term adverse effect on ability to carry out normal day-to-day activities) No Ethnicity/Race (ethnic or national origins, colour or nationality, including refugees & migrants; and Gypsies & Travellers) No